monsoonmaelstrom/book2/book2.md

 “Come on,” I whisper and we resume our trek.

-About half an hour later, we’re close to the Ginnelstreet flat and I’m letting just enough power creep back through my energy meridians to warm my rings for Davy and Alex so that they’ll meet us on the street so that we can get in.
+About half an hour later, we’re close to the Ginnelstreet flat and I’m letting just enough power creep back through my energy meridians to warm my rings for Davy and Alex so that they’ll meet us on the street so we can get in.
 As soon as I’ve done it, I dim them back down.
 A minute goes by and I see the door open.

 “It’s me,” I call out in warning before heading toward the door.